Private land elk hunting opportunities available in Sublette County

 by Wyoming Game & Fish

-(Pinedale) - Thanks to the Wyoming Game & Fish Department's Private Lands, Public Wildlife access program (PLPW) and some local cooperating landowners, there are additional elk hunting opportunities for some limited quota license holders.
+Thanks to the Wyoming Game & Fish Departmentís Access Yes program and some local cooperating landowners, there are additional elk hunting opportunities for some limited quota license holders.
 Unfortunately, these hunting opportunities are not available to those with general elk licenses.

-There are two Hunter Management Areas (HMA) this year involving private lands near Big Piney and Boulder.
-The Big Piney HMA contains 26,080 private acres and the Chimney Butte HMA (south of Boulder) has 9,330 acres.
+There are two Hunter Management Areas (HMAs) this year involving private lands near Big Piney and Boulder.
+The Big Piney HMA involves private land totaling just over 26,000 acres.
+The Chimney Butte HMA (south of Boulder) has 10,470 acres.
 There is also previously land-locked public land available within the HMA.

-The Big Piney HMA is west and northwest of Big Piney and provides hunting for elk in hunt Areas 92 and 94.
-Hunters wishing to participate in this hunt must have an unused Area 94 type 1 or type 6 elk license, and an access permit obtained from the Pinedale Game and Fish office.
-Access permits will be limited to 100.
-The season for this area will run from Nov.
-16, 2006 through Jan.
-31, 2007 for antlerless elk only on those lands enrolled in the Big Piney HMA.
+The Big Piney HMA is west of Big Piney and provides hunting for elk in hunt area 94.
+Hunters wishing to participate in this hunt must have an unused Area 94 type 6 elk license, and an access permit obtained from the Pinedale Game and Fish office.
+Access permits will be limited to 100 hunters.
+The season for this area will run from Dec.
+1, 2010 through Jan.
+31, 2011 for antlerless elk only on those lands enrolled in the Big Piney HMA.

-Chimney Butte HMA is North of Big Sandy and southeast of Boulder and allows hunting for elk in hunt Area 98.
-Again, hunters must have an unused Area 98 Type 1, 2 or 6 elk license and an access permit to hunt the private lands within the Hunter Management Area.
+The Chimney Butte HMA is North of Big Sandy and southeast of Boulder and allows hunting for elk in hunt area 98.
+Again, hunters must have an unused Area 98 Type 1, 4 or 6 elk license and an access permit to hunt the private lands within the Hunter Management Area.
 The season for this area will run from Nov.
-16, 2006 to through Dec.
-31, 2006 for antlerless elk only in that portion of Area 98 between East Fork River drainage, excluding Irish Canyon Creek and Muddy Creek.
+16, 2010 to through Dec.
+31, 2010 for antlerless elk only in that portion of Area 98 between Scab Creek and the East Fork River drainage, excluding Irish Canyon Creek and Muddy Creek.

-Access permits for both HMAs will be given out at the Pinedale Regional Office on Saturday, November 11 from 8:00 a.m. to 10:00 a.m.
-Permits will be issued on a first-come, first-serve basis.
+Access permits for all three HMAs will be given out at the Pinedale Regional Office on Saturday, November 13, from 8:00 a.m. to 10:00 a.m.
+Permits will be issued on a first-come, first-served basis.
 Hunters will need to bring their valid unused elk license with them and be prepared to provide a description (make, model, color, year and license plate number) of the vehicle they plan to hunt with in order to get an access permit.
-Leftover access permits will be available during regular business hours at the Pinedale Regional Office beginning November 13.
+Leftover access permits will be available during regular business hours at the Pinedale Regional Office beginning Monday, November 15.

-Information on all Hunter Management Areas is available through the internet at http://gf.state.wy.us under the PLPW Access Program.
-Interested people can also contact the Regional Access Coordinator, Dan Smith in Cody, at (307) 527-7322 ext.
-27 or the Statewide Access Coordinator, Matt Buhler, at (307) 473-3428.
+Information on all Hunter Management Areas is available through the Internet at: http://gf.state.wy.us/ under the PLPW Access Program.
+Interested people can also contact the Regional Access Coordinator, Dan Smith in Cody, at 307-527-7322 ext.
+27 or the Statewide Access Coordinator, Matt Buhler in Casper, at 307-473-3428.